S7eezy/stz-elevator/README.md

 I know it could be a lot simpler with a **config.lua** and **for** loops, but it was irrelevant for my needs, feel free to do it.

+## Editing the menu header

-- To edit the menu header, you have to open **"/stream/Menus/shopui_title_casino.ytd"** in OpenIV then edit the main asset.
+To edit the menu header, you have to open **"/stream/Menus/shopui_title_casino.ytd"** in OpenIV then edit the main asset.